Isles of Shoals Steamship Company

 Originally founded in 1962 as Viking Cruises by Arnold Whitaker, the Isles of Shoals Steamship Company has since grown into one of the Seacoast’s most iconic institutions.
 While the company’s name and ownership may have changed -- it was officially given over to Whittaker’s son Bob in 1986 naming the business the Isles of Shoals Steamship Company.
-Present day owner Robin Whittaker inherited the company as a sole proprietorship in 1999 -- a few things have never changed: the company still offers a variety of tours to New Hampshire’s historic Isles of Shoals and throughout Portsmouth Harbor and the Greater Piscataqua Region, and it is still thoroughly committed to preserving the amazing history and heritage of the Seacoast.
+Present day owners Captain Jeremy Bell and Captain Jerod Blanchette inherited the company as a sole proprietorship in 2013, and have maintained what makes the company so great: a variety of tours to New Hampshire’s historic Isles of Shoals and throughout Portsmouth Harbor and the Greater Piscataqua Region, and it is still thoroughly committed to preserving the amazing history and heritage of the Seacoast.

 The Isles of Shoals Steamship Company offers 6 kinds of tours to its historic namesake: one that includes a 45 minute guided tour around the historically important Star island, and another which lets tourists and sightseers roam around the hallowed grounds for close to 5 hours.
 Beyond its iconic tours of the Isles of Shoals, Star Island, and Portsmouth Harbor, the company also charters the famous Thomas Laighton “party ship”, where during the summer hundreds pack the vessel to hear the best in local music -- everything from rock cover bands to reggae to Djs -- all while taking in the crisp evening air of summertime on the Seacoast.
 In fact, the company anticipates offering 3 or 4 of the “party cruises” a week this summer, in the process partnering with radio stations including The Shark, WOKQ, as well as fellow GA Business Partner 92.5 The River.The company also still offers an array of private tours for companies, family gatherings and functions, and organizations of all kinds.